cooklang/cooklang-sync/README.md

 ## Roadmap

-- Not even alpha
 - Batch Downloading
 - Tests!
 - Need to generalise, now it’s too specific to our case
-- Used in Cooklang Android app
 - Improve DevEx for external developers
 - Read only files
 - Export metrics
 - Security audit and hardening
 - Streaming
-- PG as DB for server
 - Garbage collection for client
-- Namespaces for client
 - Support of symlinks
 - Hidden files